 The need for research candidates to have and maintain a high level of English language proficiency is implicit in being a Macquarie higher degree research candidate.
 It is also a basic requirement for receiving a Macquarie research education.

 Students who have completed at least five years study in one or more of the following countries:Australia, Canada, New Zealand, South Africa, or the Republic of Ireland are exempt from providing proof of English proficiency in the form of an acceptable English language test score.
+Citizens and passport holders of one of the following English‑speaking countries: UK, USA, Canada, NZ or Republic of Ireland will be exempt from providing an English language test score.
 Students who have successfully completed in Australia in the English language either the Senior Secondary Certificate of Education or studies at the Certificate IV or higher level, in the two years before applying are also exempt.

 If an applicant's qualifications are not from these countries, they will have to show proof of English either through an IELTS or a TOEFL test.
 The University's English requirements are: